microsoft/onnxruntime/docs/tutorials/tutorials/OpenVINO_EP_samples/cleanroom_worker_safety_python.md

 ## Prerequisites
 1. [The Intel<sup>®</sup> Distribution of OpenVINO toolkit](https://docs.openvinotoolkit.org/latest/index.html)

+2. use only the pre-trained tinyYOLOv2 ONNX model which is available in the data directory of this sample as a tar file.

+    Command to untar the file:
+    ```bash
+    tar -xf tiny_yolo_v2_cleanroom_onnx_model.tgz
+    ```
 ## Install ONNX Runtime for OpenVINO Execution Provider

 ## Build steps